nldlabs/nlddoc/docs/CLI/check-links.md

 ────────────────────────────────────────────────────────────
   Fix these links to ensure your documentation works correctly.
   Note: Broken links will cause build errors.
-  Run nlddoc check-links for the full report.
+  Run fastdocs check-links for the full report.
 ────────────────────────────────────────────────────────────
 ```

 ### build

-When running `nlddoc build`, the link checker runs automatically:
+When running `fastdocs build`, the link checker runs automatically:
 - Checks links before building
 - **Fails the build** if broken links found
 - Shows detailed error report